 Your baby will also be weighed, the fontanelle (the soft spot on the top of her head) checked, and her head circumference and body length measured and looked over for any obvious abnormalities or bruising that may have occurred during the birth.

-Your newborn’s first physical examination
+Your newborn’s first physical examination and tests

 The doctor will feel your baby’s tummy to check her kidneys, liver and spleen are in the right place and are the correct size.